WilliwadelmaWisky/TriviaQuiz/README.md

 # Trivia Quiz
 A web application for taking quizzes.
-The application frontend is built in plain javascript without any external libraries.
 The quiz questions are fetched from OpenTriviaAPI.
+The application frontend is built in plain javascript without any external libraries and the application does not need a local server to work properly.
+Therefore using the application is extremely simple.

 ## Getting Started
 - Download the application from releases.